⌘+k ctrl+k

 Search Shortcut cmd + k | ctrl + k

-ATTACH and DETACH Statement
+ATTACH and DETACH Statements

 DuckDB allows attaching to and detaching from database files.